picosh/docs/posts/imgs.md

 - Hotlinking encouraged!
 - No javascript
 - No ads
-- 10MB max image size
+- 500MB max storage
-- 1GB max storage
+- 10MB max file size

 # What it is